Empirical Bayes PCA in high dimensions: Applications

 \subsection{10x Genomics PBMC single-cell RNA-seq}

-PCA is often the first step in popular single-cell gene expression data analysis pipelines, such as \texttt{Seurat} in R and \texttt{scanpy} in Python.
-As technical noise is substantial for any individual scRNA-seq measurement, the sample PCs are often first used to capture the signatures of cell identity.
-Nonlinear dimensionality reduction methods are then applied with the estimated PCs as input, to perform cell clustering and to infer cell types.
+PCA is often the first step in single-cell gene expression data analysis pipelines such as \texttt{Seurat} and \texttt{scanpy}, to capture the signatures of cell identity.
+Nonlinear dimensionality reduction methods are often then applied with the estimated PCs as input, to perform cell clustering and to infer cell types.

-We illustrate an application of EB-PCA to potentially improve the principal component estimates for single-cell gene expression data.
-We use a single-cell RNA-seq data set of $d=2626$ Peripheral Blood Mononuclear Cells (PBMCs) with $n=13{,}711$ gene expressions, from 10X Genomics.
-We removed outliers and normalized the expressions according to the procedure in Appendix~\ref{appendix:data}.

-This data is more representative of typical intended applications of EB-PCA, in which there are insufficient samples to provide a known ground truth.
-Therefore, we applied EB-PCA to this full data without subsampling.
-The singular values of this data are shown in Figure~\ref{fig:singvals}, and 3 large outlier singular values are apparent.
+We illustrate an application of EB-PCA on scRNA-seq data of $d=2626$ Peripheral Blood Mononuclear Cells (PBMCs) with $n=13{,}711$ gene expressions, from 10X Genomics.
+This data is more representative of typical applications of EB-PCA, in which there are insufficient samples to provide a known ground truth.
+Therefore, we applied EB-PCA without subsampling.
+The singular values are shown in Figure~\ref{fig:singvals}, and 3 large outlier values are apparent.
 The corresponding leading 3 PCs are depicted as two scatterplots in Figure~\ref{fig:PBMC}(a).
-Qualitatively, these scatterplots exhibit estimation noise that resembles the noise previously observed in the \emph{subsampled} 1000 Genomes and HapMap3 genotype matrices, suggesting that this noise may be a consequence of high dimensionality.
+Qualitatively, these scatterplots exhibit estimation noise that resembles the noise previously observed in the \emph{subsampled} 1000 Genomes and HapMap3 genotype matrices, suggesting that the noise may be a consequence of high dimensionality.

 Figure~\ref{fig:PBMC}(b) displays the estimated PCs using EB-PCA.
-While we do not have a basis for quantitative comparison with PCA in this example, we believe that the EB-PCA results may be more accurate for an underlying ground truth.
+Although there is not a basis for quantitative comparison with PCA in this example, we believe that the EB-PCA results may be more accurate for an underlying ground truth.
 Qualitatively, the estimation noise exhibited in Figure~\ref{fig:PBMC}(a) has been reduced.
-There is a clearer separation between different cell types: For example, Na\"{\i}ve CD4 T cells are separated from CD14+ Monocytes in the plot of the 2nd vs.\ 3rd PCs estimated by EB-PCA, whereas these overlap in the plot of the sample PCs.
+There is a clearer separation between different cell types.
+For example, Na\"{\i}ve CD4 T cells are separated from CD14+ Monocytes in the plot of the 2nd vs.\ 3rd PCs estimated by EB-PCA, whereas these overlap in the plot of the sample PCs.